stormqloud/kazoo-tgbbok/security.md

  * https://2600hz.atlassian.net/wiki/display/Dedicated/Secure+Your+REST+APIs+with+SSL
  * https://groups.google.com/forum/#!searchin/2600hz-dev/syslog/2600hz-dev/KGI6ss580Gg/xG_pmfblZzUJ

+* You can also use haproxy or nginx to proxy the HTTPS into HTTP
+  * This avoids much of the complecity you see here.
+  * I have not tried this approach, but it's also a good way to approach the issue.

 * Extra notes
- * You can use Kazoo with certbot.org (ie free certs)
+ * You can use Kazoo with certbot.eff.org (ie free certs)
- * Use certbot to create the certs.
+ * Use Certbot to create the certs.
 It creates all certs as "pem files"
    * These files work with Kazoo without issues
    * I just renamed them..
  * reload crossbar (changing the cert) etc